MengWangScott/SI507-HW6/README.md

 * **What do you think the `10000` refers to in the code `.fadeOut(10000)`?**

+'10000' refers to the speed of the fading effect in milliseconds.

 * **What do you think is going on with the following code at the beginning of the program?
 Note that the most important thing to do for answering this question is to be thoughtful and clear, not to be absolutely correct:**

 ```js
 $(document).ready(function(){
     $("form").submit(function(event){
 ```
+The first line involving a ready() method, which makes the function() available after the (document) is loaded. function() specifies the function to run after the document is loaded.
+The second line involves an Event method which triggers or attaches a function to an event handler for the selected elements.
+In this case, the submit event has been attached. (cite from: https://www.w3schools.com/jquery/event_ready.asp and https://www.w3schools.com/jquery/jquery_ref_events.asp)

 * **Add some code to the `jquerylib_submit_example.html` file so that, if the input is valid and is specifically the text `hello`, rather than the visible output being `Nice!` in blue, the visible output should be `Hello to you too!`, also in blue, just like `Nice!` is.**
 	* *HINT:* You'll have to make some changes to the conditional statement, and possibly look up some JavaScript conditional syntax.
 You'll also need to look carefully at what generates visible output right now.